eemrull/MCTA3371-Mini-Project-Heart-Attack/README.md

 The Genetic Algorithm is responsible for evolving a population of potential solutions to the knapsack problem over several generations.
 It includes parameters such as population size, mutation rate, and crossover rate.

-### Fuzzy Logic

-The Fuzzy Logic component introduces a degree of uncertainty into the decision-making process.
-In this context, it provides a fuzzy input and output based on the genetic algorithm's results.

 ### Matplotlib

 Matplotlib is used for plotting the results.
 The Matplotlib canvas dynamically updates to reflect the output of the Genetic Algorithm and Fuzzy Logic.